dcasadevall/tabletop-combat-helper-grpc-api/README.md

+# DEPRECATED

+One should use https://github.com/dcasadevall/tabletop-combat-helper-api instead.
+The reason for the switch to a PHP / MySQL implementation is due to simplicity and ease of hosting (also cost).

+Though this repository has more bells and whistles (gRPC, cloud hosted deployment, etc..) it is not really practical for the use that we will give it.
+Specially given the hosting costs.

 # Grpc backend for the tabletop helper admin

 This project contains the source for a backend gRPC API used to store assets and configuration data